 They retired together to their private chambers.
-Imrahil dismissed Ciryon and Nerdanel’s handmaids, intending to enjoy these fleeting moments of intimacy before the evening truly began.
+Imrahil dismissed Ciryon and Nerdanel’s maids, intending to enjoy these fleeting moments of intimacy before the evening truly began.

 “How fares our daughter and her young family?” he asked when they were alone.

-“And very well, I am sure,” Imrahil smiled.
+“And very well, I am sure,” Imrahil said.

 “Elfirien has the entire court besotted,” his wife confirmed.
 “It is well that she is blessed with a good nature, or else the indulgence would ruin her.
 She very much looks forward to seeing you and her uncles in Gondor very soon.”